ARMmbed/uvisor-lib/README.md

 # uvisor-lib

-uvisor-lib is a yotta module that provides a secure environment for modular applications on mbed and the APIs to interact with it.
+uvisor-lib is a yotta module that provides a secure environment for modular applications on mbed, and the APIs that interact with it.

 It consists of two main components:

-1. the uVisor binaries, which set up a protected environment where isolated compartments are granted finely tuned permissions;
+1. the uVisor binaries, which set up a protected environment where isolated compartments are granted finely tuned permissions.
 2. APIs to interact with the uVisor.

-If you are building your application with yotta on a supported platform, then you will be already running on top of the uVisor.
+If you are building your application with yotta on a supported platform, then you will already be running on top of the uVisor.
 At this stage of development, though, it is disabled by default.

 To learn more about the uVisor refer to its [documentation](https://github.com/ARMmbed/uvisor-private).

-Supported platforms:
-- Freescale FRDM-K64F board (GCC ARM Embedded toolchain)
+Currently the only supported platform is the [Freescale FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) ([GCC ARM Embedded toolchain](https://launchpad.net/gcc-arm-embedded)).

 The current release version is 0.4.0.

 ## Introduction

 The security model of the uVisor is based on secure boxes.
-A *secure box* is a domain for which finely grained permissions are granted, protecting data and functions from the rest of the code.
+A *secure box* is a code domain for which finely grained permissions are granted, protecting data and functions from the rest of the code.

 By default, each yotta module that is included in the build process of an mbed application ends up in a unique unsecure box, referred to as the *main box*.
 All code and data in the main box share the same level of permissions.